 - One shield becomes unbreakable.
-If the shield is 18" or under at its widest point, it also gains the additional abilities of the spell 'Magic Shield'. - Under the effects of 'Growth' and become immune to spells that affect movement (e.g. Entangle, Ice Storm, Word of Holding).
+If the shield is 18" or under at its widest point, it also gains the additional abilities of the spell 'Magic Shield'. - Gain the effects of the 'Big Game Hunter' spell, and become immune to Hold Spells and effects.